tommysisk/writhe_tools/README.md

           multi_proc=True  # Default: Use multi-processing
         )
 ```
-The class method, *compute_writhe* is defined so that any set of coordinates (**xyz**, **n_points**)
-can be dropped in to the calculation.
-However, leaving the argument as default
-will use the coordinates (xyz) the class was instantiated with.

-Below we show how to compute the writhe, save the results and restore the class from the saved results.

 - NOTES:
   - The *compute_writhe* method returns a dictionary of the results.
 If store_result=True, there's no need to assign a variable to the return.